Industrial Warehouse Boom Fuels US Labor Market

 According to the New York Times, since the economic recovery began in 2010, warehouses have created hundreds of thousands of new jobs.
 As the e-commerce boom continues, more warehouses are needed.
 This is good news for employment.
 Warehouses add workers at four times the rate of overall job growth.
 With e-commerce providers requiring three times the volume of warehouse space of the typical brick-and-mortar retailer, a large e-commerce fulfillment center can employ more than 2,000 people.

 Prologis, the world’s largest owner and operator of industrial warehouses and distribution centers, has 2,099 logistics buildings in the U.S. as of this writing.
 In a 2017 partnership with Oxford Economics, we learned that more than 486,000 people go to work under a Prologis roof in the U.S. each day.
-Read more about Prologis’ global economic impact here.
+Read more about Prologis’ global economic impact and the future flow of goods.